-- The website has a dedicated area for parents Parent's Hub.
-This includes information on the career related learning programme and opportunities to monitor their young person's progress - Progress Evenings provide for the opportunity for Parent/Carers to discuss with Tutors and Managers student's progress and achievements - Dedicated line to report absence and punctuality.
+- The college website (City of Wolverhampton College Parents' Hub (wolvcoll.ac.uk) has a dedicated area for parents.
+This includes information on the career related learning programme and opportunities to monitor the young person's progress. - Progress evenings one each term for the opportunity for Parent/Carers to discuss with Tutors and Managers student's progress and achievements. - Dedicated line to report absence and punctuality.